 No. It’s advisable for the same cohort to take CAT4 as close together as possible and at least within the same term.
 This ensures that student results can be compared with confidence, and teachers and administrators can obtain as accurate results as possible.

 Can I administer just one or two batteries?

-No. The CAT4 standardisation was conducted on the completion of four batteries and the reports will therefore provide the most accurate data when all four batteries are taken.
+No. The CAT4 standardisation was conducted on the completion of four batteries, and the reports will therefore provide the most accurate data when all four batteries are taken.

 The exception to this guidance is when it is considered inappropriate to administer the verbal tests to students for whom English is an additional language.

-If you’re looking for a stand-alone Verbal or Non-verbal assessment, GL Assessment offers a number of alternatives which you should consider.
+If you’re looking for a stand-alone Verbal or Non-verbal assessment, GL Assessment offers a number of alternatives that you should consider.
 Tests in our reasoning series may be used with students from age 5.

 Can the CAT4 batteries be taken in any order?